Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Devil’s Bridge

-If you dare, venture out onto a natural red rock bridge with panoramic views of Sedona
+Venture out onto a natural red rock bridge with panoramic views of Sedona.

 Panoramic view of a couple sitting at the top of Devil’s Bridge in Sedona